Aptomi/k8s-app-engine/docs/language.md

         url: "mysql-{{ .Discovery.instance }}:3306"
 ```

-For Helm plugin, you need to provide the following parameters under "params" section in `code`, while the rest of the parameters will be passed "as is" to the instantiated Helm chart:
+For Helm plugin, you need to provide the following parameters under the `params` section in `code`, while the rest of the parameters will be passed "as is" to the instantiated Helm chart:
-* `chartRepo` - URL of repository with Helm charts
+* `chartRepo` - The **URL** of the repository with your Helm charts
-* `chartName` - name of the Helm chart
+* `chartName` - The **name** of the Helm chart
-* `chartVersion` - *(optional)* version of the Helm chart. if not specified, the latest version will be used
+* `chartVersion` *(Optional)* - The **version** of the Helm chart.
+If the chart version is not specified, the latest version will be used
-* `cluster` - name of the cluster to which the code will be deployed
+* `cluster` - The name of the **cluster** to which the code will be deployed

-Every parameter under "params" section can be a fixed value or an expression which can refer to various labels.
+Every parameter under the `params` section can be either a fixed value or an expression that refers to various labels.

-Also, components can have criteria.
-If criteria evaluates to true, the component is included into a service.
+Components can also have custom criteria defined and associated with them.
+If a specified criterion evaluates to true, the component is then included into a service.
 Otherwise, it will be excluded from processing.
-E.g.
+For example:
 ```yaml
 - kind: service
   metadata: